 - Step 3: Pay medical expenses out of pocket and invest your HSA funds.
 This is the key if you want long-term compound growth in your HSA.
 My HSA is currently invested in a low-fee S&P 500 index fund.
-Make sure you take the time to invest your HSA money or else it will sit in a regular account and not accrue any interest.
+Make sure you take the time to invest your HSA money, or else it will sit in a regular account and not accrue any interest.

 - Step 4: Save your receipts for qualified medical expenses.
 We save all of our receipts in a simple Google Document that can be accessed through Drive.
-Saving your qualified medical receipts allows you to pull out money any time tax-free (though even better if you let your money grow over the years).
+Keeping your qualified medical receipts allows you to pull out money any time tax-free (though even better if you let your money grow over the years).